← home

 Replay-validated scoring

-Mulberry32 PRNG, bit-identical between the JS client and the PHP validator, drives the shuffle and every AI decision.
+A Mulberry32 PRNG, bit-identical between the JS client and the PHP validator, drives the shuffle and every AI decision.
 The full action stream is logged with timestamps; on submit the server replays everything against the seed and rejects any run whose score doesn't match the simulator.
-The active AI version is stamped on the run row so old replays still validate after AI tuning.
+Run tokens are HMAC-signed and single-use, so replay attempts and seed-swap attacks both fail at submit.
+Rule-toggle deck modifications go through the same engine — turning on The Stacker or Color Dump changes the deck inside the canonical engine, and the validator runs the same modified engine when it re-derives the run.

 Controls in full

 No account required for solo.
-Friend matches need a registered handle so invites can route to a stable user_id.
-No tracking pixels, no analytics SDK, no third-party scripts, no payment processor anywhere on the site.
+Guests get a generated handle on first visit and can rename freely; everything you do is tied to that handle until you choose to register it.
+Friend matches need a registered handle so invites can route to a stable user id.
+There are no tracking pixels, no analytics SDK, no third-party scripts, and no payment processor anywhere on the site — the whole stack is one origin and one signed session cookie.

 Play Last Card Standing → All games